avelino/awesome-go/README.md

 - [decouple](https://github.com/bobg/decouple) - Find “overspecified” function parameters that could be generalized with interface types.
 - [depth](https://github.com/KyleBanks/depth) - Visualize dependency trees of any package by analyzing imports.
 - [docs](https://github.com/go-oas/docs) - Automatically generate RESTful API documentation for GO projects - aligned with Open API Specification standard.
-- [go-blueprint](https://github.com/Melkeydev/go-blueprint) - Allows users to spin up a quick Go project using a popular framework.
 - [go-callvis](https://github.com/TrueFurby/go-callvis) - Visualize call graph of your Go program using dot format.
 - [go-size-analyzer](https://github.com/Zxilly/go-size-analyzer) - Analyze and visualize the size of dependencies in compiled Golang binaries, providing insight into their impact on the final build.
 - [go-swagger](https://github.com/go-swagger/go-swagger) - Swagger 2.0 implementation for go.
 Swagger is a simple yet powerful representation of your RESTful API.